jmcnamara/rust_xlsxwriter/examples/Readme.md

   left-to-right to right-to-left, as required by some middle eastern versions of Excel.

+* app_tables.rs - Example of how to add tables to a worksheet using the rust_xlsxwriter library.
+Tables in Excel are used to group rows and columns of data into a single structure that can be referenced in a formula or formatted collectively.

 * app_tutorial1.rs - A simple program to write some data to an Excel spreadsheet using rust_xlsxwriter.
 Part 1 of a tutorial.